-In 2023, one graduate-level Phyllis Horton Student Research Award valued at $5,000 is available.
+In 2024, one graduate- or postdoctoral-level Phyllis Horton Research Award valued at $5,000 will be awarded.

 Process of selection

 Members of the Research Advisory Committee of the Alzheimer Society of Nova Scotia will review all submissions that meet the criteria stated below.
-Applications will be judged alongside applications from students at similar points in their research studies, and against what would normally be expected for students at that point in their career.
+Applications will be judged alongside applications from trainees at similar points in their research studies, and against what would normally be expected for trainees at that point in their career.
 The primary evaluation criteria are scientific excellence and feasibility of the proposed research project, the quality of the application package, and in particular, the clarity of the lay summary and quality of the cover letter.
-The review group will also consider the merit of the student, as indicated by the letters of support and other supporting documents.
-Applicants will be notified of the Committee’s decision and the awards will be officially presented at the Society’s Annual General Meeting in June 2023.
+The review group will also consider the merit of the trainee, as indicated by the letters of support and other supporting documents.
+Applicants will be notified of the Committee’s decision and the awards will be officially presented at the Society’s Annual General Meeting in 2024.
 The Committee reserves the right to offer one or no awards in any given year.

 Criteria – Phyllis Horton Student Research Award